arnaud-clere/MSFS_HandOnMouse/README.md

 Adds smart trim mappings making it a lot easier and faster to trim an aircraft:
 - elevator/aileron trim sensitivity adapts to aircraft's IAS and design Vc to compensate higher aerodynamic forces for higher velocities
 - elevator trim automatically compensates centering elevator inputs to compensate for the absence of Force-Feedback hardware

+> When you already have a good way to actuate flaps and ailerons, and a spring-centered stick/yoke, you should **try to trim with the mouse as this will save you previous time during your approaches**.
+> Trimming is essential to a stabilized approach but it is difficult to simulate due to the variety of trimming implementations and the sparsity of force-feedback hardware.
+> In MSFS it is more complex than it is in real life, at least in GA aircrafts and gliders.
+> So, the utility implements it in a more efficient way so you can concentrate on all the other things to do during an approach.
+> When you need to apply to much effort to maintain your stick/yoke in position:
+> 1. Use the mouse to grab the trim control (press Backward button)
+> 2. Gently center back your stick/yoke (you can also move forward/backward the mouse to maintain a perfect attitude
+> 3. Release the trim control (Backward button), you're done
+>
+> The default smart trim sensitivity works well for most default aircrafts but not all, so, you can adjust it in a custom mappings file (use the "..." button)